Morning Workout

 BIKE

 2 hours (hill repeats, in case you were wondering.
-And I know y
+And I know you were.)

 Heart Rate Zone: 4 x 10 minutes at Steady State Threshold (Zone 4).